 Operation performance, through digitalization, was also deployed by TecnoVeritas, connecting the vessel to shore through the BOEM cloud platform.
 BOEM allows the real-time monitoring of all ship operational parameters, including engine emissions.

 A new sewage treatment plant with a capacity of 650 m3/day, was also installed.
 This is approved for Baltic Sea operation, therefore compliant with MEPC.227(65) including section 4.2 nitrogen and phosphorus removal standard.

-Back in 2006, TecnoVeritas initiated the research on the exhaust gas emissions control systems, developing until now, 13 projects of SCR Selective Catalytic Reactors (using its own technology based on V2O5 and TiO2 deposition on metal and ceramic supports) and Emulsified fuels.
+Back in 2006, TecnoVeritas initiated the research on the exhaust gas emissions control systems, developing until now, 13 projects of SCR Selective Catalytic Reactors (using its own technology based on V2O5 and TiO2 deposition on metal and ceramic supports, this time as partnered with H+H of Germany, who delivered the housings and urea dosing systems in a record time) and Emulsified fuels.
 This project would not be possible if it wasn’t the fearless and environmental conscience of the “Vasco da Gama” shipowner (Mr Mário Ferreira).
 The vessel’s future is bright, as any brand-new vessel, as it is complying well with TIER III limits, therefore allowing the vessel to visit the most touristic destinations, like the Heritage Fjords of Norway.

 The M/S “Vasco da Gama” is back into service, for her inaugural cruise with a departure on the 14th July from Kiel, as one of the greenest cruise vessels in the world.
 From this project, one can say, that there other alternatives to scrapping, in particular for singular vessels with a special clientele, therefore making cruising a sustainable industry.
 It is required a strong shipowner view and interpretation of the environmental impacts and needs to make the cruising industry cleaner.